 It’s been in the back of your mind for a while, but you don’t really want to admit it.
-You’ve been thinking about buying a new home in Los Angeles, though something keeps you from taking the plunge.
+You’ve been thinking about buying a new home in Riverside, though something keeps you from taking the plunge.

 You can only deny the need for so long; eventually, you’re going to have to admit that you need to find a new home for yourself and your family.
 But how do you know when?

-Here are 7 signs it’s time to move to a new home in Los Angeles:
+Here are 7 signs it’s time to move to a new home in Riverside:

 YOU’RE SHORT ON SPACE